alandmoore/admbrowser/README.rst

 Proxy Server
 ------------

+*CURRENTLY BROKEN*

-WCGBrowser will allow you to set a host (name or IP) and port number for an HTTP proxy.
+ADMBrowser will allow you to set a host (name or IP) and port number for an HTTP proxy.
 HTTPS, FTP, SOCKS, or authenticated proxy is not currently supported.
 You can set the proxy settings one of three ways:

 - The environment variable "http_proxy" is respected
 - The CLI switch --proxy_server